Neudorf

 HR

-Naglom industrijalizacijom Slavonije u 19. st. započinje veliki val naseljavanja Nijemcima, Mađarima, Srbima, Rusinima, Slovacima, Česima, Židovima, Austrijancima, Romima, ponešto i Talijanima i Slovencima, kao i Hrvatima iz drugih regija.
+Naglom industrijalizacijom Slavonije u 19. st. započinje veliki val naseljavanja Nijemcima, Mađarima, Srbima, Rusinima, Slovacima, Česima, Židovima, Austrijancima, Romima, ponešto Talijanima i Slovencima, kao i Hrvatima iz drugih regija.
 Formiraju se velika sela u nove etničke, gospodarske, urbanističke, kulturne i konfesionalne zajednice.
 Novo Selo ili njem.
 Neudorf je čest naziv za naselja nastala kolonizacijom.

 Pečat promjene bila je arhitektura sela - utjecajem doseljenika, posebice Nijemaca, nastaje novi tip kuća.
 Svi objekti su strukturno jednaki, prilagođeni podneblju i lokalnom životu, a svojim historicističkim fasadama svaki je jedinstven.
 Na taj način reflektiraju različite identitete zatečene u istim životnim okolnostima.
 Možda i više nego druge, ove kuće su građene sa vjerom u bolju budućnost.
-Međutim, kroz 20. stoljeće na ovom prostoru niz ratova i ideologija postupno i temeljito brišu svu etničku raznolikost, ljude i njihove kuće.
+Međutim, kroz 20. stoljeće na ovom prostoru niz ratova i ideologija postupno i temeljito brišu svu etničku raznolikost, ljude i njihove domove.

 ENG

-The imprint of the change was the architecture of the village - under the influence of immigrants, especially Germans, a new type of house was created.
-All buildings are structurally identical, adapted to the climate and local life, and each one is unique with its historicist facades.
+The most visible consequence of the change was the vernacular architecture of the village.
+Under the influence of the settlers, a new type of houses emerged, all of which were structurally the same - adapted to the local climate and life, but each one was unique with its historicist facades.
 In this way, they reflect different identities found in the same living circumstances.
+Perhaps more than others, these houses were built with faith in a better future.
+However, throughout the 20th century, a series of wars and ideologies in this area gradually and thoroughly erased all ethnic diversity, people and their homes.